ITC205/teamPurple/README.md

-# teamDeploy
+# Team Purple

-this is the main repository for team 1!
+This is the repository for Team 1 (Bec, Josh & Nick).